Tao Yuan (footballer)

-Tao Yuan (陶源 (Táo Yuán); born 18 January 1993 in Anqing, Anhui) is a Chinese footballer who plays for Qingdao Red Lions in the China League One.
+Tao Yuan (陶源 (Táo Yuán); born 18 January 1993 in Anqing, Anhui) is a Chinese footballer.

 Club career

 Tao Yuan started his football career with Jiangsu Sainty during the 2014 season after playing for Jiangsu Youth during the 2011 season and the 2012 season.
 On 15 July 2014, Tao made his debut for Jiangsu Sainty in the third round of 2014 Chinese FA Cup which Jiangsu beat Hunan Billows 2–1.
 Tao made his Super League debut fours days later, in a 3–2 defeat against Guangzhou R&F. He scored his first goal for Jiangsu on 23 July 2014, which ensured Jiangsu Sainty beat Lijiang Jiayunhao 2–1.

 Career statistics

 Statistics accurate as of match played 22 October 2023.